Some basic skills can help you to be a more effective communicator in the classroom. This Teaching Tip explores:

 - Criticizing the speaker.
 Do not be distracted by critical evaluations of the speaker.
 Focus on what they are saying - the message - rather than the messenger.

 - Experiencing physical difficulty.
 Feeling physically unwell, or experiencing pain can make it very difficult to listen effectively.
 You may wish to communicate that this is not a good time, and reschedule the discussion.
-Otherwise, you may just need to concentrate even more on the task of listening.

-Strategies for effective listening
+Strategies for active listening

 - Stop.
 Focus on the other person, their thoughts and feelings.
 Consciously focus on quieting your own internal commentary, and step away from your own concerns to think about those of the speaker.
 Give your full attention to the speaker.